buildbot/buildbot/www/guanlecoja/README.md

 ### ChangeLog

+* 0.5.1: mark it does not support npm>3.
+Peer dependencies were removed, and directories are flatten.
+Need more time to fix it correctly
 * 0.5.0: make output configurable
 * 0.4.2: update gulp-bower-deps to retry after cleaning up the lib directory
 * 0.4.1: Do not uglyfy vendor.js.
 Some vendors actually fail to run properly when uglified